sauce-base/module-installer/README.md

 }
 ```

-Any modules you install must set their `composer.json` `type` to match this value.
+Any modules you install must set their `composer.json` `type` to the same value.

 ## Configuring the Install Location

-By default, modules are installed under `modules/` at the project root.
-You can change this by adding a `module-dir` key to your application's `extra` section:
+By default, modules are installed under `Modules/` at the project root.
+You can change this by adding a `module-dir` key to your application `extra` section:

 ```json
 {